-1. Winter 2014 Bar Examination Schedule & Deadlines
+1. Summer 2014 Bar Examination Schedule & Deadlines

 Your law school dean must complete the Certificate of Dean of Law School (Form 4) only after you have received your degree and must attach a final, official transcript of your grades (transcript must show date degree was conferred) and a copy of your application for admission to law school.
 Your law school may require you to execute a special document to permit them to forward your transcript and application.